 This is based on our current Easy Access ISA interest rate.

-Once you put in the amount you want to save, we then add interest based on how long you’d like it to stay in the account.
+When you put in the amount you want to save, we'll add interest based on how long you’d like it to stay in the account.
 We use our current interest rate to give you an idea.
 Interest will be paid tax free.
 The tax free rate is the rate of interest payable where interest is exempt from income tax.

 Investing growth

-To calculate the projected returns, we have selected the annualised rates that apply for the term with the highest potential for loss, based on latest market trends.
-This does not represent a guarantee of the performance for the potential low, realistic or high returns.
+To understand the projected returns, we’ve selected the yearly rates that apply for the term with the highest chance for loss, based on the latest market trends.
+This doesn't show a guarantee of the performance for the potential low, realistic or high returns.

 • Potential high: Shows the expected return in strong investment conditions.